GATE Instrumentation Engineering Overview

 applications in metrology; basics of fiber optic sensing.

 Books,Online tests and clear understanding of syllabus is needed for proper preparation of GATE exams.In case you want some more details then share your thoughts.
 I will try to include that information as well in this post.
+Also yo can use my mobile app for preparation as well.
+Below is link of my mobile app.
+The App is free and is available on Google Play.

 Consider sharing this post in case you found it useful.